-It is said that the soldiers who marched through the area during the Sullivan Expedition of 1779 were so impressed with the fertile ground and wildflowers that bloomed here that when the area was settled a decade later it became known as Bloomfield.
+According to legend, the soldiers who marched through this area during the Sullivan Expedition of 1779 were so impressed with the fertile ground and blooming wildflowers that when the area was settled a decade later it became known as Bloomfield.

 The Town of East Bloomfield and the Village of Bloomfield

-The village of Bloomfield embraces history, and a good way to immerse yourself in history past is to take the self-guided walking tour around the historic district.
+The village of Bloomfield embraces history, and a good way to immerse yourself in the past is to take the self-guided walking tour around the historic district.
 You can also stop for a meal, shop along the Bloomfield Antique Country Mile and visit the village museums.
 You will be surprised how much this small, rural community has to offer and how well it has preserved its history.

 The town of East Bloomfield was first settled in 1789.
 It was originally called Bloomfield, but became East Bloomfield in 1833 when the town of West Bloomfield was established.
 The village of Bloomfield was incorporated in 1990 by combining the adjacent villages of East Bloomfield and Holcomb.